 Concussion prevention methods must be in place for all contact sports, and teams must abide by certain concussion protocols to prevent additional harm.
 The U.S. Centers for Disease Control and Prevention (CDC) provides information about return to daily activities and return to play.
 When teams do not follow concussion safety protocols, they liable for the harm of the player, and possible lawsuits-brain injury cases.

 Timeline for Filing a Sports-Related Concussion Claim in Cleveland

-If your claim is not filed within that time window, you will have a time-barred claim, and there is likely nothing that I can do to change that.
-However, if you get in touch with me as soon as possible, I can make sure you do not miss your chance to file a lawsuit.
+If your claim is not filed within that timeframe, you will have a time-barred claim, and there is likely nothing I can do to change that.
+However, if you get in touch with me as soon as possible, I will ensure you do not miss your chance to file a lawsuit.

 As an experienced Cleveland catastrophic injury lawyer, I know how devastating a concussion or another type of traumatic brain injury can be.
 I also know that multiple concussions can result in life-long injuries for athletes, and I want to make sure we hold the responsible parties accountable.

-When it comes to sports and brain injuries, I’ll Make Them Pay!® Give me a call today at 877.944.4373 to find out more about how I can help you seek compensation after a sports-related head injury.
+When it comes to sports and brain injuries, I’ll Make Them Pay!® Give me a call today to find out more about how I can help you obtain compensation after a sports-related head injury.